catana-research/catana-research.github.io/_posts/2020-04-18-interpolation.md

 Chebyshev interpolants can be computed by the barcentric formula in a numerically stable way in linear time.

+Interpolation works best for functions that can be expressed in an analytical mathematical expression.
+Functions that are a product of approximate calculations or Monte Carlo may exhibit noise which the interpolating function will also fit, degrading accuracy.

+Weierstrass approximation theorem:

+>>>    Every continuous function on a bounded interval can be approximated to arbitrary accuracy by polynomials.
+Let f be a continuous function on [−1, 1], and let ε > 0 be arbitrary.
+Then there exists a polynomial p such that kf − pk < ε

 ## Lagrange polynomials

 http://terpconnect.umd.edu/~petersd/460/interp460.pdf